Behaviour, Rewards and Sanctions

 Mobile Phones: these will be confiscated if seen in use during the school day for 2 school days

-A full list of Actions and Consequences can be found on the website and in the Pupil Planners.
+A full list of Actions and Consequences can be found in the Behaviour Rewards and Sanction section of the Pastoral page on the website and in the Pupil Planners.

-For more information on our school policies regarding behaviour, rewards and sanctions, please check our Policies page here.
+For more information on our school policies regarding behaviour and code of conduct, please check our Policies page here.

 – Pupil Code of Conduct